Slim chance of ever finding Chinese scholar’s body

 PEORIA, Ill.
-(AP) - Illinois authorities have said the remains of a slain 26-year-old scholar from China may never be found despite a vow from prosecutors this week that the search will continue.
+(AP) - Authorities in Illinois have suggested that the remains of a slain 26-year-old scholar from China may never be found despite a vow from prosecutors after her killer was sentenced to life in prison this week that the search will continue.

-Brendt Christensen, a former physics doctoral student at the University of Illinois, abducted Yingying Zhang in 2017.
-Prosecutors say he beat her to death at his off-campus apartment, decapitated her and carried her away in a duffel bag.
+Brendt Christensen, a former doctoral student in physics at the University of Illinois, abducted Yingying Zhang in 2017 from a bus stop.
+Prosecutors say he beat her to death at his off-campus apartment, decapitated her and carried her away in a large duffel bag.

-Christensen was sentenced Thursday to life in prison without parole and Zhang’s family begged him to reveal what he did with her body so her remains can be returned home.
+In filings before the trial began in June, prosecutors acknowledged they considered a plea deal with Christensen after his arrest in late 2017 in which they would abandon plans to seek the death penalty if he divulged what he did with the remains and where they could be found.

+But prosecutors eventually rejected the idea, their filing explains, after concluding it’d be impossible to verify any details that Christensen would provide on the remains and he probably destroyed them.

+In secret recordings of Christensen made by his girlfriend for the FBI, he sounded confident he successfully disposed of Zhang’s body, saying without offering details: “She’s never going to be found. … She’s gone forever.”

-But authorities believe that with his background in science, Christensen destroyed the remains.
-Evidence at his trial included an article Christensen downloaded before the killing called, “Beyond the Grave - Understanding Human Decomposition.”
+With his background in science, he would have been more capable than most of destroying remains.

+Evidence at his trial included a scientific article Christensen downloaded before the killing called, “Beyond the Grave - Understanding Human Decomposition.”
+It provides detailed explanations of how bacteria, moisture and other factors can speed up decomposition.

+A lack of a body didn’t pose a major obstacle for prosecutors at the trial because they had blood and DNA evidence from Christensen’s apartment corroborating Zhang was killed in his apartment.

 Sign up for Daily Newsletters